 Ask Me About Play/ Lifelong Learning

-Dana Keller is a founding member and the first President of the Social Pedagogy Association.
+Dana Keller is co-founder and the first President of the Social Pedagogy Association.
 Dana now serves as Executive Secretary of the Board and continues to give her time and talent to SPA.

 Dana spent nearly a decade at Starbucks in a variety of corporate positions in the 80s and 90s, helping lay the foundation for their growth into a global phenomenon.
 Dana wrote the first Starbucks operations manual, as well as working with the original Starbucks training production teams.
 She then spent over 20 years as a private consultant in corporate training and communications to a wide variety of organizations across the United States and is a talented public speaker and performer.
 After years at the corporate grind, Dana knew she wanted to take her love for education and pivot to a freer, more meaningful path.